froger-me/wp-unpublish/readme.txt

 = What happens when I deactivate the plugin? =

-When deactivated, all the posts maked Unpublished are not accessible anymore in the WordPress Admin Dashboard.
+When deactivated, all the posts maked Unpublished are not accessible anymore in the wordpress Admin Dashboard.

 = What happens when I uninstall the plugin? =